-Fashion media professionals now move seamlessly between roles at magazines and positions with major fashion brands and retailers, making the focus of the MA Fashion Media Practice relevant to an increasingly broad range of job opportunities.
+Fashion media professionals now move seamlessly between roles at magazines and positions with major fashion brands and retailers, making the focus of the MA Fashion Media Strategy relevant to an increasingly broad range of job opportunities.
 Within fashion media specifically, the course is suitable for those keen to pursue careers as:

 - Managing Editors

 During the course, students will examine the roles outlined in magazine mastheads and the increasing roles in digital media.

 “We look forward to welcoming the very brightest and most able of the College’s students onto our highly coveted work experience programmes.”
 Hazel McIntyre, HR director, Condé Nast Publications